ribasco/async-gamequery-lib/README.md

 Future Integrations
 --------------------

 Below are some of my planned integrations for future releases.
-Don't hesistate to contact me if you have any suggestions.
+Don't hesistate to [contact](mailto:raffy@ibasco.com) me if you have any other suggestions.

 * Riot Games - League of Legends Web API
 * Mojang - Minecraft server query